A webinar available only to subscribers to my local community or my substack publications was posted today

 Incompetent or inadequate claims staff force insureds and claimants to public insurance adjusters and attorneys.
 Every survey conducted on claims determines that claims with an insured or injured party represented by counsel cost more to settle than those where counsel is not involved.
 Fast, efficient and professional claims handling saves money for both the insured and the insurer and fulfills the promises made when the insurer sold the policy.

 Insurers who believe they can handle first or third party claims with young, cheap, inexperienced and untrained claims adjusters should be sued by angry shareholders whose dividends have plummeted or will plummet as a result.
 When an insurer compromises on staff, profits, however thin they may have been in the past, will quickly enter negative territory.
-Damages and reparations will deplete the reserves.
+Damages and punitive damages will deplete the reserves.
 Insurance companies will quickly question why they write insurance.
 Those who remain in the insurance industry will either adopt a program that demands excellence in claims management from every member of their claims staff, or they will fail.

 Insurance is a business.
 It must change – this time for the better – if it is to survive.
 It must reconsider redundancies of experienced claims staff and cuts to training to save “costs”.
 Insurers should, if they want to succeed, adopt a program to promote excellence in claims management that can help insurers deliver on policy promises and avoid allegations of breach of contract and bad faith in both first and third party claims.